-8. Village Centre
+8. Local Centre

-- 8.1 Nearly all of us depend on the village centre for meeting friends and colleagues, for shopping, entertainment, leisure, culture, public services and worship.
-The village centre provides jobs and the businesses there depend on its vitality for survival, profits and growth. - 8.2 Fleckney's centre, focused on High Street, helps meet the day-to-day needs of village residents and the immediate area.
-The village centre contains a Co-op supermarket, non-retail services such as take-aways, a library, dental surgery and health centres.
+- 8.1 Nearly all of us depend on the local centre for meeting friends and colleagues, for shopping, entertainment, leisure, culture, public services and worship.
+The local centre provides jobs and the businesses there depend on its vitality for survival, profits and growth.
+The Local Centre is shown on the Policies Map: Local Centre. - 8.2 Fleckney's centre, focused on High Street, helps meet the day-to-day needs of village residents and the immediate area.
+The local centre contains a Co-op supermarket, non-retail services such as take-aways, a library, dental surgery and health centres.
 There is also a newsagent, Post Office, coffee shop and a pharmacy.